 The Royal Women's Hospital has obstetric medical records dating back to 1960 and gynaecology records from 1968 onwards.

-Prior to 1960 minimal birth details (for example, time of birth, weight and length) is available from Birth Registers.
+Prior to 1960 minimal birth details (for example, time of birth, weight and length) are available from Birth Registers.
 See the Victorian Registry of Births, Deaths and Marriages website.
 Recently accessed records are stored in Health Records & Information Services or in a secondary storage area at the hospital.

 Older records are stored either in paper format in a tertiary storage area off site or on microfiche/microfilm.